 Diversity Education Network

-The Diversity Education Network is a mechanism for amplifying, connecting, and expanding equity, diversity, inclusion, and justice capacity building across Rutgers university for students, staff, and faculty.
+The Diversity Education Network is a mechanism for amplifying, connecting, and expanding equity, diversity, inclusion, accessibility, and justice capacity building across Rutgers university for students, staff, and faculty.

 Trainings and Workshops

 Check out the resources available throughout the university to support your growth and development.

 The Center for Social Justice Education and LGBT Communities (SJE) provides educational and social programs, leadership development, and policy consultation for LGBTQIA and ally students, faculty, staff, and community members.